-The Washington Post reports on new research that shows hackers are capable of decrypting emails protected by PGP (Pretty Good Privacy).
-Matthew Green, assistant professor of computer science and member of the Johns Hopkins University Information Security Institute, is quoted.
+Matthew Green, associate professor of computer science and member of the Johns Hopkins University Information Security Institute, offers insight.

 Dahbura’s “dabbling” in the world of baseball scheduling is, literally, a whole other story.
 Via his role as executive director of Johns Hopkins University’s Information Security Institute, Dahbura works with students and faculty in the applied math and statistics department to create computer-generated optimized schedules for a variety of Minor League Baseball circuits.
 Read […]